-Eurotech announces an agreement with DynaVox Mayer-Johnson to produce DynaVox XpressTM, the world's first portable assisted communication device, which can help people affected by pathologies such as autism, motor neuron disease, cerebral lesions, stroke or Down's Syndrome to communicate with their friends and families and to study and work.
+Eurotech announces an agreement with DynaVox Mayer-Johnson to produce DynaVox Xpress[TM], the world's first portable assisted communication device, which can help people affected by pathologies such as autism, motor neuron disease, cerebral lesions, stroke or Down's Syndrome to communicate with their friends and families and to study and work.

 Eurotech joins the United Nations Global Compact, a strategic policy initiative for businesses that are committed to ensuring that markets, trade, business and finance produce economic and social benefits everywhere in the world.
 The initiative involves a commitment to align operations and strategies with ten fundamental principles in the areas of human rights, work, environment and the fight against corruption.
 The Global Compact involves both the public and private sectors, and is the world's most important initiative focusing on sustainability and corporate citizenship.
-Once again, Eurotech has shown itself to be a frontline defender and promoter of the fundamental principles in which it strongly believes and that it has always applied, such as
+Once again, Eurotech has shown itself to be a frontline defender and promoter of the fundamental principles in which it strongly believes and that it has always applied, such as respect for human rights and human dignity and full respect for the law and environmental protection.

-Eurotech announces an agreement with a top electricity company with more than 2 million customers for the supply of ZyWAN cellular routers to support Smart Grid initiatives: the project involves the installation of the ZyWAN unit in the base stations along the entire network to wirelessly connect the smart meters for industrial and domestic users, enabling an almost real time management of energy by users.
+2010 Eurotech announces an agreement with a top electricity company with more than 2 million customers for the supply of ZyWAN cellular routers to support Smart Grid initiatives: the project involves the installation of the ZyWAN unit in the base stations along the entire network to wirelessly connect the smart meters for industrial and domestic users, enabling an almost real time management of energy by users.